by Mike Miller

 Follow SR-60 west out of Vero Beach and you will come to a genuine slice of Old Florida.

 The chili served in the Desert Inn used to be among the best in the western world.
-I haven't been there lately, but would be disappointed if the chili is gone.
+They also had some dreary rooms for the tired traveler.

-In my early years in Florida, Yeehaw Junction was where you ended up if your car broke down anywhere in the wilderness that exists on all four compass points.
+In my early years in Florida, Yeehaw Junction was where you had no choice but to go if your car or truck broke down anywhere in the wilderness that exists on all four compass points.

 Time stands still for no place, not even Yeehaw Junction.
 A developer has purchased many thousands of acres and is currently working on a long range plan to create a new town called Destiny.

-The picture above is of the Desert Inn in 2003.
+The first picture above is of the Desert Inn in 2003.
 The others are after the truck plowed into it on December 22, 2019